lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 _Executing a batch of relay calls (= meta-transactions)._

 Same as [`executeRelayCall`](#executerelaycall) but execute a batch of signed calldata payloads (abi-encoded function calls) in a single transaction.
-The signed transactions can be from multiple controllers, not necessarely the same controller signer, as long as each of these controllers that signed have the right permissions related to the calldata `payload` they signed.
+The `signatures` can be from multiple controllers, not necessarely the same controller, as long as each of these controllers that signed have the right permissions related to the calldata `payload` they signed.

 <blockquote>